HWHapply/BS6200-Course-Individual-Project-2022-NTU/README.md

 # The hospital mortality prediction for ICU admitted HF (Heart Failure) patients using MIMIC III dataset

 ## Abstract:
+HF is a chronic disease that worsens over time, causing progressive remodeling of the heart. it is  considered complex clinical syndrome that causes a patient's heart to not pump enough blood (ventricular insufficiency) to meet the oxygen needs of vital organs and tissues in the body.
+The result is the accumulation of fluid in the lungs and/or various parts of the body, resulting in congestion and edema.

 MIMIC-III (Medical Information Mart for Intensive Care) comprises information relating to patients admitted to Intensive care units at a large tertiary care hospital.
 It covers 38,597 distinct